BrandonHoffman/python-presentation/PITCHME.md

     - determining if an object should evaluate represent true or false when used conditionally
     - creating new classes and subclasses
     - and much more
-- understanding these methods is your key to understanding many of the `magic` within python

 ---